Diffusion imaging tools¶

 DTI scalar maps¶

-animaComputeDTIScalarMaps computes the usual fractional anisotropy (FA), apparent diffusivity coefficient (ADC), axial (AD) and radial diffusivity (RD) maps from a tensor image.
+animaDTIScalarMaps computes the usual fractional anisotropy (FA), apparent diffusivity coefficient (ADC), axial (AD), radial diffusivity (RD), or angle maps to the main magnetic field direction from a tensor image.

 These tools implement Arsigny et al. log and exponential maps on tensors: